ovh/docs/pages/cloud/dedicated/proxmox-network-HG-Scale/guide.en-ie.md

 > On these server ranges, there are 4 network cards.
 The first two for the public, the last two for the private network.
 To get all the bandwidth, aggregates must be created.
 >

-### Failover IP in routed mode on public network interfaces
+### Additional IP in routed mode on public network interfaces

 #### Target configuration schema